-Take a look at the chart of the data from ICI who tracks flows of money into and out of mutual funds.
-When markets are correcting investors panic and sell out of stocks with the majority of the selling occurring near the lows of the market.
-As the markets rally investors continue to sell as they disbelieve the rally intially and are just happy to be getting some of their money back.
-However, as the rally continues to advance from oversold conditions – investors are “lured” back into the water as memories of the past pain fades and the “greed factor” overtakes their logic.
+During market declines, investors tend to panic and sell out of stocks with the majority of the selling occurring near the lows.
+Conversely, as the markets begin to rally from deeply oversold conditions, investors continue to sell as they disbelieve the rally and are just happy to be getting some of their money back.
+However, as the rally continues to advance, investors are “lured” back in as the “greed factor” overtakes their logic.
 Unfortunately, this buying always tends to occur at, or near, market peaks.

 The point here for individuals trying to save for their retirement is that “getting back to even is not an investment strategy.”
 While the media continues to tout every advance to a previous level as the coming of the next great bull market – keep in mind that this has nothing to do with your money or investing.
-Bonds and cash have outperformed the stock market over the last decade – yet individuals, chided along by the media and Wall Street, still chase the worst performing asset class over that time frame.
+Bonds and cash have outperformed the stock market over the last two decades – yet individuals, chided along by the media and Wall Street, still chase the worst performing asset class over that time frame.

-Let me turn this around.
-As markets advance in price the risk of investing money, or rather the potential for loss, grows.
+As markets advance in price, the risk of investing money, or rather the potential for loss, grows.
 It is when markets decline that we should be getting excited about investing.
 Yet, it is exactly the opposite of how individuals react.
 The media should be hitting the airwaves on down market days with “The market got CHEAPER today as the S&P 500 declined…”

 Unfortunately, it just isn’t that easy.

 It is interesting that people spend years in school to become Doctors, Lawyers and Engineers but spend virtually no time studying and learning the most complicated game in the world – investing.
-Yet this is the game that they commit their hard earned dollars to playing every day.
+Yet this is the game that they commit their hard-earned dollars to playing every day.

 If you ask an individual if they would take their entire 401k plan and go to Vegas to gamble with it – they will look at you as if your crazy.
-That same individual, however, speculates with their retirement funds in a “virtual casino” everyday with the hopes that somehow it will turn out to be a greater sum down the road.
+That same individual, however, speculates with their retirement funds in a “virtual casino” every day with the hopes that somehow it will turn out to be a greater sum down the road.